department-of-veterans-affairs/va.gov-team/user-research/spanish-translation/research-plan.md

 **Pilot**

 Please indicate a date before your sessions begin for piloting your research.
-Which member of the design team will you pilot your research with? [@Carola/@Lauren - not sure what this means - piloting the research before the research?
-Does this mean, do a rehearsal with??]
+Which member of the design team will you pilot your research with?
+Carola and Jen will pilot script and logistics before first user.

 **Team roles**